webstman/cloudflare-docs/content/workers/wrangler/commands.md

 The `--experimental-versions` flag is required to use the `wrangler versions` commands.
 You may use the shorthand `--x-versions` flag in place of `--experimental-versions` anywhere it is mentioned.
 For consistency in Wrangler's output, it is recommended that you use the `--experimental-versions` flag for all commands where it is an option.

-The minimum required wrangler version to use these commands is 3.40.0.
+The minimum required Wrangler version to use these commands is 3.40.0.

 {{</Aside>}}